blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 <div class="col-sm-10 left">

 Students learn fundamental coding concepts using Coffee Script, a beginner-friendly text-based coding language.
 The young coders use an attractive graphical interface to generate text by pressing buttons on instructor-provided Chromebooks.
-Some previous experience typing is helpful, but not necessary.
+Some previous experience typing is helpful but not necessary.

-The classes run in 4 week-sessions.
+Classes run in four-week sessions.
 Each class is 50 minutes long.
-Classes are adjusted to the pace of the student with students typically needing between ten to fourteen sessions to complete the course depending on age and previous coding experience.
+We adjust classes to the pace of each student.
+Students typically need between ten to fourteen sessions to complete the course, depending on age and previous coding experience.

 </div></div></div>